Ninja Gaiden 4

-Ninja Gaiden 4 is a 2025 action-adventure game co-developed by Team Ninja and PlatinumGames, and published by Xbox Game Studios.
-It is the seventh mainline game in Koei Tecmo's Ninja Gaiden series (the fourth in its reboot), and the direct sequel to Ninja Gaiden 3 (2012).
-The game primarily follows a new character named Yakumo, though series' protagonist Ryu Hayabusa is also playable and has a significant role in the story.
+Ninja Gaiden 4 is a 2025 action-adventure game co-developed by Koei Tecmo's Team Ninja and PlatinumGames, and published by Xbox Game Studios.
+It is the seventh main game in the Ninja Gaiden series.
+It follows a new character, Yakumo, though the series protagonist, Ryu Hayabusa, is also playable and has a significant role in the story.

 Ninja Gaiden 4 was released for PlayStation 5, Windows, and Xbox Series X/S on October 21, 2025.
-Upon release, the game received generally positive reviews from critics, with many calling it a return to form for the series.
+It received generally positive reviews, with many critics calling it a return to form for the series.

 Overview

+A gameplay screenshot showing protagonist Yakumo fighting against numerous enemies in a cyberpunk city.

 Ninja Gaiden 4 takes place after Ninja Gaiden 3 in a near-future Tokyo, that was plunged into chaos by the return of the Dark Dragon, a malevolent entity behind the Dark Dragon Blade from Ninja Gaiden (2004), and main antagonist of Ninja Gaiden: Dragon Sword (2008).
 Under the influence of the Underworld, the city takes in a rainy cyberpunk-like aesthetic.
 According to the director, these unsettling conditions add to the game's core themes and the key concept of "adversity".

 A new protagonist, Yakumo, was introduced to make the game approachable to new players.
 He fights using "Bloodraven Form", a technique that manipulates his blood and blood of the enemies to create powerful weapons that strike down many foes at once.
 Ryu Hayabusa serves as a "major challenge and growth milestone" for Yakumo, while also being playable throughout the story, utilizing similar moveset and tools to his earlier appearances.
 Some of the series' signature moves, such as Izuna Drop and Flying Swallow, are available to both characters.